kalessil/yii2inspections/README.md

 ---

 Regular installation process includes 3 steps:
-- Install the *Twig support* plugin
 - Navigate to *File -> Settings -> Plugins* and click *Browse Repositories*.
 New window will popup listing available plugins.
 - Type *Yii2 Inspections* into the top search field and install the plugin.
+Same for *Twig support* plugin (required dependency).
-Click *OK* buttons on both open windows.
+- Click *OK* buttons on both open windows, restart as IDE suggests.
+That's it.

 Inspections
 ---